jnsougata/discohook/README.md

 #### Registering Commands
 You can sync commands by just visiting the dashbaord. the dashboard will be available at `https://example.io/dh/dash/<bot_token_here> `.
 Once you visit the dashboard, it will automatically register all the commands.
-You can also register commands manually by using the a bash command
+You can also register commands manually by using the bash command below.
 ```bash
 curl -X GET https://example.io/dh/sync/<bot_token_here>
 ```